SnowballSH/Snow-lang/docs/README.md

 ***

 #### Usage
-Currently under development, can only generate nodes for now.
+Currently under development, can only do things basic now